dfahlander/remotable/README.md

 1. A @remotable method must return a Promise or Promise-like object (thenable).
 2. A @remotable is identified by class and method name or just function name if not a method.
-3. When a @remotable function is invoked, remotable.decide(options, methodName, func, thiz, args) is called.
+3. When a @remotable function is invoked, remotable.onroute(options, methodName, func, thiz, args) is called.
 If it returns a falsy value, the function will run locally as if not beeing decorated.
 If a function is returned, the call will be proxied via the returned channeling function.
 4. @remotable() may be used with or without an options arguments `@remotable(options)`.
-Options argument passed to the decorator will be forwarded to any registered remotable.decide callback.
+Options argument passed to the decorator will be forwarded to any registered remotable.onroute callback.
-5. Configuring the Remoting environment is done by subscriboing to remotable.decide: `remotable.decide(callback)`.
+5. Configuring the Remoting environment is done by subscriboing to remotable.onroute: `remotable.onroute(callback)`.
 6. Return value from a @remotable function must be able to JSON-serialize, or otherwise be serializable by a registered type registered through `remotable.registerType(typeID: string, tester: any => boolean, replacer: any => any, reviver: any => any)`.
 7. Special built-in support for Observable-like objects - objects with a subscribe method - will be handled specifically: